Re-Gifting Unwanted Holiday Gifts

-Stuck with a gift that you don't want but are not too sure if it is to okay to re-gift or sell?
+Stuck with a gift that you don't want but are not too sure if it is acceptable to re-gift or sell it?
 It is a issue that most of us have faced at one time or another.

 Re-gifting can be a controversial topic and one that can get pretty emotional if things unintentionally go wrong.
-Passing that present forward is a perfectly acceptable thing to do but there are definitely a few distinct etiquette rules that come along with gifting out unwanted items.
-Let's make sure that it gets done right.
+Passing that present forward is a perfectly acceptable thing to do but there are definitely a few distinct etiquette rules that come along with regifting an unwanted item.
+This is one situation that needs to be done right.

 You don’t want to leave those inappropriate gifts packed forever away in your closet and you certainly don’t want to trash them either.
 The practical solution is to either sell the item or gift it to someone else.